This post may contain affiliate links. Please read our disclosure policy.

 butter, milk, an apple, egg, vanilla, cinnamon, flour and sugar on a wooden cutting board in a kitchen.

-• Egg: One large egg is essential for structure and moisture in the dish.
+• Egg: One large egg gives the Dutch Baby structure and moisture.

-• Optional toppings: Elevate your dish with a sprinkle of powdered sugar or some fried apples on top.
+• Optional Toppings: A dusting of powdered sugar or fried apples adds extra flavor.

 Recipe Variations